kyooowe/PineUI-Next/README.md

 That will scaffold a new folder with the latest version of 🚀 **Pine UI (NextJS Version)**

 # Installation
-Create a `.env` or `.env.local` file in the project directory (apps/api and apps/dashoard) with your environment variables.
+Create a `.env` or `.env.local` file in the project directory with your environment variables.
 You can copy the contents of the `.env.example` file and replace the values  with your own. <br /> <br />
 Install dependencies by running the command in the terminal (root folder)
 ```
 npm install